 Takeaway: How can you show you’ve gone the extra mile in the way you research for the role?

-“This candidate was unbelievably well prepared and brought a plan with her of what she would do over the first six months of starting the role,” Louise recalls.
+“This candidate was unbelievably well-prepared and brought a plan with her of what she would do over the first six months of starting the role,” Suzanne recalls.
 “She laid out a series of really thoughtful, insightful ideas, including what she’d need from the company to support her.
 It was a very creative approach – several of her ideas were things we hadn’t even thought of.
 She spoke to me as if she already had the job – and she completely nailed it.

 “Pretty much every single recommendation she made has ended up getting actioned, including some I didn’t think would be possible.
 But of course it wouldn’t have mattered if she hadn’t got everything right, because she showed me that she would have the skills and resourcefulness to come up with new ideas as needed anyway.”